 The Learning Resource Center supports students who would like to expand their learning through the development of improved study skills, organizational skills, and time management.
-The Learning Resource Center is equipped with a full computer lab including state of the art technical resources.
 Learning specialists are available during designated office hours or by appointment.

 Students Helping Students

-Students Helping Students is staffed by a Learning Specialist and peer tutors made available through the National Honor Society.
-During the morning support hours, peer tutors work with students on homework questions, projects, essays, as well as test preparation.
-The tutors are trained through the National Honor Society.
+Students Helping Students is staffed by a Learning Specialist and peer tutors trained through the National Honor Society.
+During the support hours, peer tutors work with students on homework questions, projects, essays, as well as test preparation.

-The Outreach Mentoring Program is designed to closely coordinate the efforts of administrators, counselors, teachers, and parents to meet specific needs of students who might begin to struggle academically.
-Students considered for the Outreach Mentoring Program have already obtained support from the classroom teacher, the guidance department and other school services.
+The Academic Mentoring Program is designed to closely coordinate the efforts of administrators, counselors, teachers, and parents to meet specific needs of students facing academic challenges.
+Students considered for the Academic Mentoring Program have already obtained support from the classroom teacher, the Counseling Department and other school services.
 These students are recommended by school administrators for the program.

-The Aquinas Program offers enhanced academic services for an additional fee (see the Aquinas Program Application Procedures document).
+The Aquinas Program offers enhanced academic services for an additional fee.
+Families must apply for the program separately.
 Admission to the program requires documentation of the student's learning needs.
 Students within the scope of the program are individually monitored on a daily basis.
 Extended Learning Resource Center hours are available to these students.
 Students have permission to work independently or with a Learning Specialist in the Learning Resource Center during homeroom and lunch (no appointment necessary).
-The center is also open as a proctored study hall, with student tutors and support staff, until four o’clock Monday through Thursday.
+The center is also open as a proctored study hall, with student tutors and support staff, until 3:45 p.m.
+Monday through Thursday.
 Additional resources are also available to students such as audio text, SAT/ACT preparation programs, smart device application supports, and other tools for learning.
-This program requires additional information for admissions.
 Please contact the Director of the Learning Resource Center for more information.